NoamCohen48/WhenAppAndroid2/README.md

 2. Great design.
 3. Responsive server.
 4. Landscape support.
+5. Light and Dark modes.
-5. The data is saved both local and on the side of a server.
+6. The data is saved both local and on the side of a server.

 ### Creators
 this site was created by noam cohen, shaked cohen and roi avraham.